MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/quickstart-install-scanner.md

 Once you have the scanner and the Network Discovery service installed, you're ready to start scanning.

-For more information, see [Tutorial: Finding your sensitive content with the Azure Information Protection (AIP) scanner](tutorial-scan-networks-and-content.md).
+For more information, see [Tutorial: Discovering your sensitive content with the Azure Information Protection (AIP) scanner](tutorial-scan-networks-and-content.md).

 > [!TIP]
-> If you've installed [version 2.8.85.0 (public preview)](rms-client/unifiedlabelingclient-version-release-history.md#version-28850), we recommend that you scan your network to find repositories that may have content at risk.
+> If you've installed [version 2.8.85.0 (public preview)](rms-client/unifiedlabelingclient-version-release-history.md#version-28850), we recommend that you scan your network to discover repositories that may have content at risk.
 >
 >To scan your risky repositories for sensitive data, and then classify and protect that data from outside users, update your content scan job with the details of the repositories you've found.
 >